Nick-Eagles/Chess-Engine/README.md

 - 1: (Normal) Print significant output and some additional info
 - 2: (Verbose/ Debug) Print all information about the program's execution, including debug info, and perform any tasks helpful for debugging.

 `baseBreadth`: positive integer dependent on the training mode.
 For deep Q-learning, this is the number of data generation tasks, run asynchronously in parallel on the available CPUs.
 Each task involves the agent playing itself in chess for a total of "maxSteps" moves.
 For tree-search data generation, this is the number of root nodes from which the search begins (also performed asynchronously in parallel).
-`epsGreedy`: float in [0,1].
-For deep Q-learning mode with "policy" set to "sampleMovesEG", this is the choice of epsilon as the agent performs moves under an epsilon-greedy policy.
-This also applies for tree-search mode within the tree search itself, but not in deciding the root nodes.
 `mateReward`: positive float (or integer).
 See "definition of 'reward'" for advice on choosing a particular value.
 This is the reward received by an agent for performing a checkmate.
 A value of 3-5 is probably a reasonable choice given the rewards of various captures- for reference, capturing a pawn as the first capture of the game has a reward of just above 0.02.
 `gamma`: float in (0,1].
 As per convention, the decay in reward received per action (half-move).